rlannon/6502-API/README.md

 # 6502-API
-An 6502 reference API and an implementation.
-Final project for CS330.
+A 6502 reference API and implementation.
+This is the final project for CS330 (internet programming).
+This is a full-stack project that uses bootstrap, flask, react, and PostgreSQL.